Contact Us

 • Base material (garment)

-• Use the Cricut design space to determine the size of your design.
-The mirror function in the smartphone Cricut app is automatic.
+• The mirror function in the smart phone Cricut app is automatic.
 However, you have to manually set it if you’re using the computer version.

 The Press

-4. Press the garment with the specific pressure, temperature, and time for your HTV.
+• Press the garment with the specific pressure, temperature, and time for the brand of HTV you are using.

 Tips and Hacks

-• Get a weeding box to make your weeding tasks easier.
+• Add a weeding box or offset around your design to make your weeding tasks easier.

-• When you print fabrics, go for cotton, polyester, and cotton-polyester blends.
+• When you purchase fabrics, go for cotton, polyester, and cotton-polyester blends.
 The vinyl sticks on this fabric well.
 It’s also good against heat.

 • For the best results, weed on a warm surface if you’re using a sticky carrier.